Thyroid Disease Symptoms

 When it comes to thyroid disease symptoms, it sometimes seems that the symptoms of a thyroid that is overactive (hyperthyroidism) or underactive (hypothyroidism) can be as hard to pin down as the diagnosis itself.
 Check out any web site or open any medical reference book and you will surely see many different lists of the symptoms supposedly pointing to thyroid disease and problems.
 Among reputable medical sources, it seems that there is some medical agreement on the basic symptoms of hypothyroidism and hyperthyroidism, the causes of thyroid disease, and available treatments.
 Please click on any of the links on this page for more specific information about thyroid disease symptoms.

 After being diagnosed with hyperthyroidism or hypothyroidism, many people start developing a variety of symptoms that they don't mention in the doctor's office.
 Many doctors and articles don't mention some of the less common symptoms of thyroid disease.
-Symptoms of Hypothyroidism (An underactive thyroid)

 Symptoms of Hyperthyroidism (An overactive thyroid)